If you have a business or are starting a business, then you’ll need to create a website.

 Ahref’s free backlinker checker can also give you a glimpse of backlinks to the domain’s previous website.

-If the domain name you want is being actively used and you can’t take it over, consider trying a different domain extension, adding your city or region to the domain name if your business is localized, or adding on a keyword that is relevant to your industry or location.
+If the domain name you want is being actively used and you can’t take it over, consider trying a different domain name extension, adding your city or region to the domain name if your small business is localized, or adding on a keyword that is relevant to your industry or location.

 Or better yet, if you are in a niche industry trying focusing on a broad keyword in your domain.

-Plus, you are not constrained by the limits of another platform and you can customize, modify, and otherwise make your website completely your own in ways that you can’t accomplish on any non-owned or leased platforms.
+Plus, you are not constrained by the limits of another template platform and you can customize, modify, and otherwise make your website completely your own in ways that you can’t accomplish on any non-owned or leased platforms.

-Pro-tip: maintain ownership of your domain at all times, and set up admin-only access on your domain registrar to any web development companies that you hire.
+Pro-tip: maintain ownership of your domain names at all times, and set up admin-only access on your domain registrar to any web development companies that you hire.

 This way, your domain is not compromised in anyway.